What Is the Longest Drive in PGA Tour History?

 Longest Recorded PGA Tour Drive - 515 Yards

-In Sept.
-25, 1974, Mike Austin rocketed a drive 515 yards on a 450 yard par 4 with a persimmon wood driver while competing in the U.S. National Senior Open Championship at Desert Rose Resort, Las Vegas.
-What's even more amazing was that Austin, now deceased, was 64 at the time he set the record.
+On Sept.
+25, 1974, at the age of 64, Mike Austin rocketed a 515-yard drive on a 450 yard par-4 using a steel-shafted, 43.5-inch persimmon driver and balata ball while competing in the U.S. National Seniors Open Championship at Desert Rose Resort, Las Vegas.

 Austin's Unconventional Swing